DigitalGeographyLab/BorderRegion_KDE/README.md

 ```
 poetry install
 ```
-**6. Use Poetry to active the virtual environment with this command:**
+**6. Use Poetry to activate the virtual environment with this command:**
 ```
 poetry shell
 ```
-**7. After everything is installed and set upped, navigate to the *src* file and execute the program with one of the following commands:**
+**7. After everything is installed and set up, navigate to the *src* file and execute the program with one of the following commands:**
 ```
 python index.py
 ```